 Blogging achievements in my first year of blogging

-Asides from creating content and promoting it, here are some of the other things I’ve been able to achieve with this blog.
+Asides from creating better content and promoting it properly, here are some of the other things I’ve achieved with Magnet4Blogging so far.

 - Set up email subscription funnel with Thrive Leads and MailChimp.
 Read this post.